kangruixiang/my-wiki/docs/hepatorenal-syndrome.md

 - decreased renal perfusion (decrease in GFR) without another clear cause
 	- Cr > 1.5
 	- BUN:Cr elevated > 20:1
-- no tubular injury: no RBC, protein, granular casts in urine
+- **no tubular injury**: no RBC, protein, granular casts in urine
 	- protein excretion < 500 mg/d
 - no obstruction: US benign
 - Hyponatremia (dilutional hyponatremia)
 	- low Na excretion in urine (<10 mmol/L)
-- lack of improvement with volume resuscitation (BUN:Cr could be high in either prerenal or hepatorenal)
+- **lack of improvement with volume resuscitation** (BUN:Cr could be high in either prerenal or hepatorenal)
 - look for triggers: **paracentesis** if has ascites

 ## Treatment